TobiasKoller/RomSetManager/README.md

 ### 4. Set your preferences
 ![](Images/Readme/bestmatch_2_preferences_dialog.PNG "")

-Here you can choose your preferences for finding the correct rom-files if you have multiple of the same game
+Here you can choose your preferences to find the correct rom-files if you have multiple of the same game

 #### FAVORITE
 ![](Images/Readme/bestmatch_2_preferences_dialog_favorite.PNG "")